 A paper by Ferreira and Gyourko (2011)* shows the real estate booms in some cities started in 1997-1999 and grew slowly for a while before taking off.

 I wanted to see how the booms developed from the very beginning so I moved the Case-Shiller baseline year back to 1995 from 2000.

 The authors of that study consider a jump in prices as the beginning of a housing boom.
 That is, if prices have been increasing at around 3% a year for a few years and then they jump to 6% in one year, that jump is the beginning of the boom.

 1995 Baseline – Case-Shiller Home Price Index

-Sorry but the chart doesn’t have data for Dallas.
-Case-Shiller doesn’t have data before 2000 for Dallas so I can’t shift its base year back to 1995.
+Note: Sorry but Case-Shiller doesn’t have data for Dallas before 2000 so I can’t shift the base year back to 1995 for Dallas.

 Inflation-Adjusted – 1995 Baseline – Case-Shiller Home Price Index